lloc/Multisite-Language-Switcher/readme.txt

 It's up to you - of course.
 Yes, if you want to use the Multisite Language Switcher.

+= How can I automatically redirect users based on the browser language?

+The Multisite Language Switcher does not redirect the users automatically.
+I'm not sure if the plugin should do that.
+You might check out this [jQuery plugin](https://github.com/danieledesantis/jquery-language-detection) or [this approach with a theme](https://github.com/oncleben31/Multisite-Language-Switcher-Theme) if you need such functionality.

 == Screenshots ==

 1. Plugin configuration